hammelm/mempeek/README.md

         <expr1> % <expr2>       remainder of dividing <expr1> by <expr2>
         - <expr>                negate <expr> (calculate two's complement)

+Addition, substraction, and multiplication results are identical for signed and unsigned operands, whereas the division and remainder operators have different results.
+Therefore signed division and remainder operators are provided which treat their operands as signed integers in two's complement.
+The division result is always truncated towards zero, and the remainder fulfills the equation `(x -/ y) * y + (x -% y) == x`.

+        <expr1> -/ <expr2>      signed division of <expr1> with <expr2>
+        <expr1> -% <expr2>      signed remainder of dividing <expr1> by <expr2>

 Bit manipulation operators:

         <expr1> << <expr2>      left shift <expr1> by <expr2> bits